Want To Be A Professional Filmmaker? Avoid These 6 Things

-A production team (cast and crew – hired by the Production Company or producer) is responsible for overseeing the production process.
-The production team is composed of people from different backgrounds and talents who combine their expertise to tell one story.
+A production team (cast and crew – hired by the Production Company or producer) is composed of people from different backgrounds and talents who combine their expertise to tell one story.
+These people are responsible for overseeing the production process.
 Each one of them is assigned a part of the production process according to their expertise and talent.
-There are various factors that the production needs to observe to make the production successful.
-Jenet Agbor, a born and bred Cameroonian filmmaker presents her views on the Do’s and Don’ts in the film production process in Africa.
+There are various factors that need observation by the team to make a production successful.
+Jenet Agbor, a born and bred Cameroonian filmmaker presents her views on the Dos and Don’ts in the film production process in Africa by Africans, especially 237.

-There is always a unique dream behind any film project and so does the production process.
-The recognition of the uniqueness of every project is important in making project successful.
-However, in the few productions that I have been part of or witnessed among born and bred African filmmakers; I have identified similar mistakes that they make.
+There is always a unique dream behind every film project, so does the production process.
+The recognition of the uniqueness in every project is important in making the project successful.
+However, in the few productions that I have been part of or witnessed among some born and bred African filmmakers; I have identified similar mistakes that they make.
 Whether they are aware of these mistakes or are just ignorant is a question well known to them.
-They tend to be blind of the fact that such practices take down their projects and lead to wastage of time, talent and money.
+They tend to be blind to the fact that such practices take down the projects and lead to wastage of time, talent, and money.

 Things TO AVOID during film production

-The knowledge of film making is mostly not gotten from the classroom, but from the production process.
-Without this knowledge, talent is useless.
-Some born and bred African filmmakers lack adequate knowledge on the production process.
-Especially the responsibilities of each team member and ethics in the production process.
-With adequate knowledge, some of the common flaws in African films can be avoided.
-The following are some of the don’ts for African film makers.
+The knowledge of filmmaking is mostly not gotten from the classroom but from the production process.
+Without this knowledge, talent is useless and creativity is disturbed.
+Some born and bred African filmmakers lack adequate knowledge on the production process and especially the responsibilities of each team member and ethics in the production process which calls for professionalism.
+With adequate knowledge, some of the common flaws in such an African film industry can be avoided.
+The following are some of the don’ts for these sets of African filmmakers.

 1. Bringing personal issues and forming cliques on set

 Avoid taking personal issues with someone on the team to the set.
-On set, it is about the characters in the story not about the person you know.
-The production team is like a new family to that project, so it should be approached with a new vision that is different from personal life.
-During a project, everyone is playing their role to tell a story that is different from who they are in real life.
-So, bringing personal issues causes distraction and makes the cast and crew to lose focus.
+Onset is about the characters in the story not about the person you know.
+The production team is like a new family to that project, so it should be approached with a new vision that is different from our personal lives.
+During a project, everyone is playing their roles to tell a story that is different from who they are in real life, so bringing personal issues causes distraction and makes the cast lose focus.

 2. Correcting Co-actors